mihail-petrov/java-oop-2019-2020/README.md

 ## Contacts and comunication
 If you have any extra questions the official E-mail for corespondation with me regarding the topics of this course is **mail@mihail-petrov.me**

+## Marks and Scores
+The official marks and scores of the course  [ can be found HERE](https://docs.google.com/spreadsheets/d/1ZPbzR76i7ToggDsaRYjxqlzkHJ410molyKE3VOll44I/edit?usp=sharing)